-Each of the sample applications included in this SDK is designed to highlight a specific aspect of the technology's functionality.
+This chapter describes the sample applications included in this SDK.
+They are each designed to highlight a specific aspect of the technology's functionality.
 We ship built versions of these sample applications.
 The compiled executables should be in the root directory where the product is installed.

 This chapter includes the following sections:

-Microsoft Visual Studio project files are provided for building each of the sample applications.
-For 32-bit versions of Windows, versions of the project files are provided for Visual Studio 6 (.dsp files) and Visual Studio 2005 (.vcproj files).
+Microsoft Visual Studio 2010 files are provided for building each of the sample applications.

-Because .vcproj files may not pick up the right compiler on their own, you need to make sure that you are building with the Win64 configuration in Visual Studio 2005.
-For 64-bit versions of Windows, only the Visual Studio 2005 versions are available.
+Because .vcxproj files may not pick up the right compiler on their own, you need to make sure that you are building with the correct configuration in Visual Studio 2010 or higher.

 The project files for the sample applications can be found in the samplecode\win subdirectory of the Outside In SDK.

 For specific information about building the sample applications on your UNIX OS, see UNIX Implementation Details.